 Completed in 2015, Lampang Province’s Wat Chalermprakiat is one of Thailand’s most spectacular mountain temples.
 Many who come across pictures of its misty peaks capped with white pagodas immediately want to know where it is.
-But the temple, sadly, is in such a remote location that few ever make it there.
+But the temple is in such a remote location that few actually ever make it there.

 My case was no different.
 Despite extensive travels around the Lanna region, I’d put off a visit for many months since first learning about it.
 But finally, shortly before leaving Thailand, I knew that I finally had to make arrangements to go and see this majestic landscape with my own eyes.